OkayAlright/MinNo/extras/making_MinNo.md

 There is a common moment of anxiety in developement when a language or library releases an upgrde while you are using the now-out-of-date version.
 Some projects are stuck in a version lock (or rewrite) due to their reliance on libraries built in a previous version.
-While writing the MinNo Compiler, Racket came out with not 1, but 2 language releases.[10](http://blog.racket-lang.org/2016/10/racket-v67.html)[11](http://blog.racket-lang.org/2017/01/racket-v6-8.html)
+While writing the MinNo Compiler, Racket came out with not 1, but 2 language releases.[10][11]

 These were minor version changes (6.7 & 6.8), so I thought about not jumping versions, but after reading their change-logs, I knew I had to.
-6.7 greatly increased performance of strings in the language.[12](http://blog.racket-lang.org/2016/10/racket-v67.html) 6.8 improves optimization of equality statements.[13](http://blog.racket-lang.org/2017/01/racket-v6-8.html) There make up the vast majority of operations and data handled by a compiler; it would be a crime to not utilize the upgrades.
+6.7 greatly increased performance of strings in the language.[12]
+6.8 improves optimization of equality statements.[13]There make up the vast majority of operations and data handled by a compiler; it would be a crime to not utilize the upgrades.